Programs for Children

 Here is a sampling of my programs.
 I can always be flexible to your library or classroom needs.

 Through lively storytelling, I will show young children how an author’s life experiences sneak their way into the writing of fiction.
 (25 – 45 minutes)

 In this interactive workshop, I will share techniques I used when writing The Andy Shane and Winnie series to help readers come to know my characters and to celebrate their differences.
 Discussion of story conflict, research, and revision is included.
 (45 -60 minutes)

 Seeing Through An Author’s Eyes

 Quality details (those that go beyond the obvious or general) transform writing.
 In this workshop, I take students on a virtual road trip — the same journey Jack took in Small As An Elephant — and demonstrates how choosing the right details, and taking the time to expand moments, adds richness to the storytelling and character development.
-The sharing of many “before” and “after” scenes will also reinforce the power and value of revision.
+The sharing of “before” and “revised” scenes will also reinforce the power and value of revision.

 What Makes A Good Story?

 (Grades 4 – 12)

 In this workshop I share what I’ve discovered as a writer of fiction.
 We discuss plot structure (including successful beginnings and endings), pacing, voice, and characterization.
 Particular emphasis is placed on the importance of revision.
 (45 minutes – 1 hour)